l-arnold/tkl-nomadic-odoo/README.rst

 Odoo Appliance - Turnkey Linux
 =======================

-Built from initial Clone from Carlos' Tkl-Odoo at: https://github.com/CLVsol/tkl-odoo
+Built from initial Git-Clone made by Carlos' Tkl-Odoo at: https://github.com/CLVsol/tkl-odoo

 Tailored to work with TKLDEV 14 Jessie